mikeoborotov/long-number-lib/README.md

 ### Run unit tests

-In the `include` folder in this repository you can find a second header called `LongNumberLibTest.h`.
+In the `include` folder in this repository you can find a second header called `LNL-unit-tests.h`.
 You can install this header just like the library itself.
 It is important to note that both headers should be located in the same directory.
 Inside this file there is a class `LNL::Test` which contains unit tests for the `LNL::LongInt` class.

 To run all tests at once you can use code below: